wavefrontHQ/docs/pages/doc/maintenance_windows_managing.md

 datatable: true
 sidebar: doc_sidebar
 permalink: maintenance_windows_managing.html
-summary: This describes how to manage maintenance windows.
+summary: Learn how to manage maintenance windows.
 ---

 ## What is a Maintenance Window?